Ricordy/SL-SmartContracts/README.md

 **To be overridden function**

-1. Each of this functions has a purpose that will only be implemented down in the line of inheritance, by the responsible contract.
+1. Each of these functions has a purpose that will only be implemented down in the line of inheritance, by the responsible contract.

 ```solidity
 /// @notice Verifies if the user can claim a given piece or level NFT